Synth-pop: Origins: New wave and post-punk (1977–1980)

 In 1979, OMD released their debut single "Electricity", which has been viewed as integral to the rise of synth-pop.
-This was followed by a series of landmark releases within the genre, including the 1980 hit singles "Messages" and "Enola Gay".
-OMD became one of the most influential acts of the period, introducing the "synth duo" format to British music.
+This was followed by a series of key releases within the genre, including the 1980 hit singles "Messages" and "Enola Gay".
+OMD were Britain's first performing "synth duo", and one of the more influential acts of the period.
 Vince Clarke, who co-founded the popular synth-pop groups Depeche Mode, Erasure, Yazoo and the Assembly, has cited OMD as his inspiration to become an electronic musician.
-Bandleaders Andy McCluskey and Paul Humphreys have been described in the media as "the Lennon–McCartney of synth-pop".
+Bandleaders Andy McCluskey and Paul Humphreys have been described as the "Lennon–McCartney of synth-pop".

 Giorgio Moroder collaborated with the band Sparks on their album No. 1 In Heaven (1979).
 That same year in Japan, the synth-pop band P-Model made its debut with the album In a Model Room.
 Other Japanese synth-pop groups emerging around the same time included the Plastics and Hikashu.
 This zeitgeist of revolution in electronic music performance and recording/production was encapsulated by then would-be record producer Trevor Horn of the Buggles in the single "Video Killed the Radio Star"; the song topped the UK charts in October 1979 and it also became an international hit; two years later it was the first song aired on MTV.
-Geoff Downes, keyboardist for the Buggles, states, "When we did a rerecorded version for Top of the Pops, the Musicians’ Union bloke said, "If I think you’re making strings sounds out of a synthesizer, I’m going to have you.
-Video Killed the Radio Star is putting musicians out of business."
+Geoff Downes, keyboardist for the Buggles, stated, "When we did a rerecorded version for Top of the Pops, the Musicians' Union bloke said, "If I think you're making strings sounds out of a synthesizer, I'm going to have you.
+'Video Killed the Radio Star' is putting musicians out of business."